nismod/transport/README.md

 ## Description

 NISMOD v2 Transport Model is a national-scale (*Great Britain*) transport model developed to support policy making regarding the future infrastructure.
 It forecasts the impact of various endogenous and exogenous factors on transport demand and capacity utilisation, following an elasticity-based simulation methodology.
-The model consists of three submodels covering the following modes of transport: road (passenger and freight vehicle flows), rail (total station usage), and air (passenger and flight movements).
+The model consists of three submodels covering the following modes of transport: road (passenger and freight vehicle flows), rail (total station usage), and air (domestic and international passenger movements).

 ## How to run the model